Particular/docs.particular.net/nservicebus/pipeline/features.md

 The code above configures the key `"Key"` to contain value `"Value"` and the key `"OtherKey"` to contain value `42` as a default value.
 The querying API allows to distinguish these two types of registrations.
 Usually, for a given key, a feature registers a default value in this way and also exposes an extension method of `BusConfiguration` to allow a user to override this default value.

 ### Enabling other features

-The list of all the enabled features is built iteratively.
+The list of all the enabled features is built interactively.
 A feature can enable other feature via the *defaults* mechanism and that fact might trigger another set of *defaults* to be applied, enabling subsequent features etc.

 <!-- import EnablingOtherFeatures -->

 ### Enabling features from the outside

 You can manually activate or deactivate your features and most of the internal NServiceBus features in your endpoint configuration with the `BusConfiguration`:

 <!-- import EnableDisableFeatures -->

 ### Prerequisites